The Handmaid's Tale (TV series): Production

 On May 2, 2018, Hulu renewed the series for a third season, which premiered on June 5, 2019.
 Season 3 started production in Toronto in October 2018.
 Scenes for season 3 were also filmed in Cambridge and Hamilton, Ontario as well as in Washington, D.C.
 Season 3 saw the show's long-serving Director of Photography, Colin Watkinson, make his directorial debut with the episode "Unknown Caller".
 Cambridge, Ontario was nominated by the Location Managers Guild International for "Outstanding Film Office" for their work on this season.
 This was the first time that a Canadian Film Office was nominated for this honor.

 On July 26, 2019, the series was renewed for a fourth season.
-Season 4, consisting of 10 episodes, began production in March 2020, with Elisabeth Moss filming her directorial debut, but work had to be halted after only a few weeks, due to the COVID-19 pandemic.
+Season 4, consisting of 10 episodes, began production in March 2020, with Elisabeth Moss filming her directorial debut, but work had to be halted after only a few weeks due to the COVID-19 pandemic.
 In June 2020, Hulu announced that the fourth season would premiere in 2021.
 Production on season 4 resumed in September 2020 and wrapped on February 25, 2021, with Moss having directed three episodes.

 On December 10, 2020, ahead of the fourth season premiere, Hulu renewed the series for a fifth season.
 Season 5 started production in Toronto in February 2022 and continued through July 2022.
 In May 2022, Alexis Bledel departed the series ahead of the fifth season, and stated, "After much thought, I felt I had to step away from The Handmaid's Tale".

-On September 8, 2022, ahead of the fifth season premiere, Hulu renewed the series for a sixth and final season.
+On September 8, 2022, ahead of the fifth-season premiere, Hulu renewed the series for a sixth and final season.
+In March 2023, it was reported that Miller had stepped down as showrunner of The Handmaid's Tale, in order to focus on adapting The Testaments for television.
+Eric Tuchman and Yahlin Chang were named co-showrunners for the sixth and final season, though it was also announced that Miller would remain involved and would write two episodes for the season.
+Production was originally set to begin in 2023, but was delayed due to the Writers Guild of America and SAG-AFTRA strikes.
+Filming of the final season began in September 2024 and ended in early February 2025.